theolivenbaum/resin/README.md

 ### Vector-space model

-To provide full-text search across your documents words and phrases are mapped to a 65k dimensional vector-space that form clusters of syntactically similar "bag-of-chars".
+To provide full-text search words and phrases extracted from documents are mapped to a 65k dimensional vector-space that form clusters of syntactically similar "bag-of-chars".

 On disk and in-memory this model is represented as a binary tree ([VectorNode](src/Sir.Store/VectorNode.cs)).

+Each node carries as their payload a list of document references.

 ### API

+#### API write

+	IEnumerable<IDictionary> data = GetData();

+	var sessionFactory = new SessionFactory(@"c:\mydir");

+	using (var writer = new Writer(sessionFactory, new LatinTokenizer())) {
+		writer.Write("mycollection", data);
+	}

 #### HTTP Write